-SUMMARY OF MORTALITY DATA for the 133 deaths that were reviewed in FY08 -100% of required cases were reviewed Regionally . • 48 % of all cases were reviewed by the IMRB. • 33% of the individuals received Hospice supports prior to their deaths. • 13% of the individuals had Autopsies performed. • 88 % of all deaths were Related to an existing medical diagnosis. • 76% of the individuals had a DNR order in place at the time of death. • 60% of the individuals had at least one Risk Factor (e.g. could not ambulate independently or could not eat without assistance). • 40% of the individuals had two Risk Factors (non-ambulatory and could not eat without assistance). • 95% of the deaths reviewed were due to Natural causes. • 36% lived in Skilled Nursing Facilities. • 4 number of deaths that were classified as Accidental. - 8 number of referrals to Department of Public Health . • 11 number of referrals to Office of Protection &amp; Advocacy Abuse Investigation Division. - 5 number of cases Neglect was substantiated by OPA or DDS.
+SUMMARY OF MORTALITY DATA

+for the 133 deaths that were reviewed in FY09

+- •100% of required cases were reviewed Regionally. - 41% of all cases were reviewed by the IMRB. - 35% of the individuals received Hospice supports prior to their deaths. - 11% of the individuals had Autopsies performed. - 94% of all deaths were Related to an existing medical diagnosis. - 69% of the individuals had a DNR order in place at the time of death. - 45% of the individuals had two Risk Factors (non-ambulatory and could not eat without assistance). - 97% of the deaths reviewed were due to Natural causes. - number of deaths that were classified as Accidental. - 10 number of referrals to Department of Public Health. - 9 number of referrals to Office of Protection & Advocacy Abuse Investigation Division. - 4 number of cases Neglect was substantiated by OPA or DDS.